Sensitivities to charged-current nonstandard neutrino interactions at DUNE: Summary and Conclusions

-The main purposes of the planned neutrino oscillation experiments such as DUNE are determination of $\delta_{CP}$, mass ordering and the octant of the atmospheric mixing angle, $\theta_{23}$.
-The secondary goals of these experiments are the search for hints on new physics, such as nonstandard neutrino interactions, dark matter search, sterile neutrinos, large-extra dimensions, neutrino tridents etc \cite{Acciarri:2016crz,Berryman:2015nua}.

 In this paper, we have explored the effects of CC NSIs at DUNE.
-We have studied the impacts on the simultaneous measurements of the $\delta_{CP}$ and $\theta_{23}$ due to the CC NSIs at neutrino source and at the detector.
-We study how the statistical significance level of the measurement of $\delta_{CP}$ and $\theta_{23}$ at the same time get affected by the NSIs inputs.
-We also check how the NSI parameters can induce a fake CP-violation ($\delta_{CP}'$) effects, when the standard $\delta_{CP}$ is set to zero in the NSI model.
-Further, we find constraints on the CC NSIs at the source and detector for the simulated data at DUNE.
+We have studied the impacts on the simultaneous measurements of the $\delta _{CP}$ and $\theta _{23}$ due to the CC NSIs at neutrino source and at the detector.
+We study how the statistical significance level of the measurement of $\delta _{CP}$ and $\theta _{23}$ at the same time gets affected by the CC NSI inputs.
+We also checked how the NSI parameters can induce a fake CP-violation ($\delta _{CP}^{\prime }$) effects, when the standard $\delta _{CP}$ is set to zero in the NSI model.
+Further, we find constraints on the CC NSIs at the source and detector for the simulated data of DUNE.

-In section II, we give details of the effective four-Fermion Lagrangian for physics containing both the standard and nonstandard effects at the neutrino source and at the detector.
-Then, we spell out all the details at the probability level relevant for DUNE.
-We have considered both the neutrino and antineutrino flavors with appearance and disappearance channels at both the near and at the far detectors of DUNE.
-We give details of our simulations for the DUNE setup and give information at the the event-rate level in section \ref{anal}.
-The results of the probability and event-rate analysis are given in figure \ref{osc} and figure \ref{NOE}, respectively.

-We present the results of our analysis in section \ref{result}.
-The effects of source and detector NSIs on the simultaneous determination of $\delta_{CP}$ and $\theta_{23}$ are given in figure \ref{T23CP}.
-For these results, we have marginalized over the NSI parameters as shown in sub-figures c and d while we did not marginalize over the NSIs parameters in sub-figures a and b.
-Our results demonstrate that in the absence of NSIs, the octant can be determined by 3$\sigma$ C.L., while with considering NSIs, the octant cannot be determined by 3$\sigma$ C.L.
-Considering NSIs also affect determination of $\delta_{CP}$, which worsen its determination by approximately a factor of two.
+As discussed in section \ref{result} and demonstrated in Fig. \ref{T23CP}, we take two choices to see the impact of CC NSIs on the simultaneous measurements of $\delta _{CP}$ and $\theta _{23}$.
+First, we have minimized over the NSI parameters as shown in Fig. \ref{T23CP}-c and Fig. \ref{T23CP} -d, while in the second case we did not marginalize over the NSIs parameters and this is shown in Fig. \ref{T23CP}-a and Fig. \ref{T23CP}-b.
+The results demonstrate that in the absence of CC NSIs, the octant of $\theta _{23}\ $ can be determined at 3$\sigma $ C.L., while in the presence of the CC NSIs, the octant cannot be determined at 3$\sigma $ C.L.
+Similarly, the CC NSIs also affect the determination of $\delta _{CP}$ and its measurement gets worsen by approximately 80$\%$ and 50$\%$ in the two cases of different data.